-But who wants to pore through test reports to figure all this out??
-Fortunately, we don’t have to because the Environmental Working Group (EWG) has done the work for us.
-Their ever-changing “Dirty Dozen” and “Clean 15” lists from make the difficult decision of “What to buy organic?” so much easier!
+So how do you know what foods to buy organic?
+Fortunately, we don’t have pore through test reports to figure all this out because the Environmental Working Group (EWG) has done the work for us.
+Their ever-changing “Dirty Dozen” and “Clean 15” lists make the difficult decision of “What to buy organic?” so much easier!

 Why Buy Organic

 Nearly 70% of the produce sold in the U.S. comes with pesticide residues, and these tests are done even after they had been washed and peeled just as you would prepare them at home.

 It should be pretty clear why consuming these foods with high levels of pesticides is important, but if you still need some convincing, one French study showed that those with the highest frequency of organic food consumption had 25% fewer cancers than individuals who did not eat organic food1.
 That’s enough for me to make sure I feed my family organic when possible.

 While we know it’s not always possible to avoid conventional produce, the Dirty Dozen List shows you the fruits and veggies that had the most residual pesticides.
 These are the items we should try to buy organic when we can, and not just in the produce aisle.
 For example, apples are in the top 5 on this list, so I try to purchase organic applesauce and juice, as well.

 I’ve said this before, but I feel that it deserves to be said again … if you can’t buy organic, eating conventionally-grown produce is far better than not eating any fruits or vegetables at all.